-What Does a Transition Away from LIBOR Mean for Financial Services Firms?
+What Does Replacing LIBOR Mean for Financial Services Firms?

-LIBOR, the London Interbank Offered Rate, is a series of benchmark interest rates and has been called the “world’s most important number.”
+The London Interbank Offered Rate (LIBOR), is a series of benchmark interest rates and has been called the “world’s most important number.”
 It is a globally recognized base rate for pricing loans, debt, and derivatives.
-As a key part of the financial services infrastructure, over $240 trillion in products reference LIBOR.
+As a key part of the financial services infrastructure, more than $240 trillion in products reference LIBOR.

-As LIBOR’s underlying transactions have diminished, regulators have announced a target date to stop supporting it and begun the process of identifying and creating alternative rates.
-However, these rates are structurally different from LIBOR and it is unclear how existing products referencing LIBOR will change, and what new products will emerge.
+As its underlying transactions have diminished, regulators have announced a target date to replace LIBOR and begun the process of identifying and creating alternative rates.
+However, these rates are structurally different from LIBOR and it is unclear how existing products referencing it will change, and what new products will emerge.
 There is the possibility of significant customer and economic impact and uncertainty over how this will develop.